HPH-Fabrication-Addins/cinx-api-docs/source/includes/_user-auth.md

 subscription.status_message_reason | Reason for the status code.
-If the account is expired the account expiration date will be provided. subscription.start_date | Start date of the company's subscription. subscription.end_date | Expiration date of the company's subscription. apps.cinx_app_guid | System constant value that is used to identify an application within the CINX platform.
+If the account is expired the account expiration date will be provided. subscription.start_date | Start date of the company's subscription. subscription.end_date | Expiration date of the company's subscription. subscription.catalog_ref | Reference Id to the orgnaization's private catalog. apps.cinx_app_guid | System constant value that is used to identify an application within the CINX platform.
 If you are a software company that requires data access to a specific catalog of content, a CINX app will be created and you will be provided the cinx_app_guid so that you can query the response for instances of your app. apps.cinx_app_id | Unique value that links a subscribing CINX company/org to the application.
 This value will be required when making API calls to access content. apps.name | Name of the application.